-In Connecticut, your LLC needs to have a registered agent, or agent for service of process.
+In Connecticut, your LLC needs to have a registered agent.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.

 The purpose of a registered agent is to ensure compliance with state laws and make sure official documents are handled in a timely manner.
 Having one person or entity to handle important documents helps to ensure nothing is missed, helping avoid potential potholes.

 In Connecticut, you can be your own registered agent for your LLC, or it can be another member of the LLC.
 An individual who is not a member or a professional agency can also serve as the registered agent for your LLC.
 A corporation or another LLC can also be a registered agent.